discretlib/doc/content/learn/configuration/configuration.md

 max_object_size_in_kb: integer
 ```

-Defines the maximum size of an entity tupple.
-Object size should be kept relatively small to ensure efficient synchronisation.
+Defines the maximum size of an entity tuple.
+Object size should be kept relatively small to ensure efficient synchronization.

 This parameter has a direct impact on the size of the buffers used to read and write data on the network
 Increasing this value will increase the RAM usage of the application